PANYAMHEMANTH/Dynamic-Dashboard-through-login-system/stm/README.md

 # Student-Dashboard
 A responsive and dynamic Student Dashboard  project made up using HTML, CSS, JavaScript & PHP

-before using it create database and table copy paste below in your sql
+*create "uploads" folder if it was not created automatically *before using it create database and table copy paste below in your sql
 ////////////////////////////////////////////
 CREATE DATABASE dbs;